John-pels/qraphql-test/README.md

 > ### Experience and Optimization
 >
 > - My experience using the app is quite okay, I like the fact that the filter buttons are concise enough with no ambiguity.
-Talking about optimization and things to improve, I'll like to add error boundary, create custom hooks for filter actions, and also refactor the code.
+Talking about optimization and things to improve, I'll like to add error boundary, loading placeholders, custom hooks for filter actions, and also refactor the code.